 Can I stream with a VPN extension in Edge?

 Many VPN extensions enable streaming by unblocking geo-restricted content and providing fast server options.
 If you experience buffering, try a local server, enable split tunneling for streaming sites, or consider a plan with higher speeds.
-How to vpn edge: how to use a VPN with Edge browser and system-level VPN on Windows for privacy and access
+Unpacking jumpjump vpns safety for android: a comprehensive guide to Android VPN safety, privacy, and performance 2026

 Do VPN extensions in Edge slow down my connection?